 The Annual Frequent Traveller (AFT) plan covers you for all trips you take within a 12 month period, for both domestic and international trips.
-You can buy an AFT policy up to 6 months before the start of your policy period.

 How many trips can I take?

 You can take as many trips as you like; however each trip is only covered for a maximum length.
 You select this maximum length - either 30 or 50 days - at the time you buy your policy (which will then be shown on your COI).
 If you take a trip that goes beyond the maximum length (of either 30 or 50 days), then you'll need to buy a separate single-trip policy to cover any extra days.